voxel51/fiftyone/docs/source/integrations/cvat.rst

 4) Use the
    :meth:`annotate() <fiftyone.core.collections.SampleCollection.annotate>`
-   method on your dataset view to upload the samples and optionally their existing labels to CVAT
+   method on your dataset or view to upload the samples and optionally their existing labels to CVAT

-5) Perform the necessary annotation work in CVAT and save the tasks
+5) In CVAT, perform the necessary annotation work and save the tasks

 6) Back in FiftyOne, use the
    :meth:`load_annotations() <fiftyone.core.collections.SampleCollection.load_annotations>`
    method on your dataset to merge the annotations from CVAT back into your FiftyOne dataset

-7) If desired, delete the CVAT tasks and delete the record of the annotation run (not the labels) from your FiftyOne dataset
+7) If desired, delete the CVAT tasks and the record of the annotation run from your FiftyOne dataset

 The example below demonstrates this workflow: